Viewing of Awake: A Dream from Standing Rock

 - Photovoice Project with the Eastern Pequots

-- Global Warming Event, Delegation from Peru, "Using Local Knowledge to Address Global Warming."
+- Global Warming Event poster, Delegation from Peru, "Using Local Knowledge to Address Global Warming."
 How five Andean communities use traditional local knowledge to address global warming on highland farms.

 - Pequot Museum Fall Panel Series, Mashantucket,